-EYE L3 MP 8 Numeracy and arithmetic in an early years Montessori learning environment (A/651/1347)
+L3MP 8 Numeracy and arithmetic in an early years Montessori learning environment (L/651/0876)

+Unit summary

 This unit provides the learner with insights into the Montessori approach to developing the child's capacities in mathematics.
 This will support the child's sensitive period for order and build on the foundations already laid in sensorial education.
-This unit introduces a range of practical activities in this area and explores how these activities can be introduced in the classroom.
-Assessment This unit is internally assessed via a portfolio of evidence.
-Mandatory Achieved/not yet achieved Level 3 20 Work/placement GLH
+This unit introduces a range of practical activities in this area and explores how these activities can be introduced in the

+class sroom.

+Asse ssment

+Internally assessed

+Mandatory Achieved/not yet achieved Level 3 20 GLH

-The learner will: Assessment criteria The learner can: Evidence record eg page number and method Assessor Initial and date Understand the principles of the Montessori Describe the principle of the 'mathematical mind' in the context of Montessori education philosophy that underpin the development of children's Discuss the process by which the Montessori approach works to develop understanding in numeracy and arithmetic understanding of numeracy and arithmetic Examine a range of strategies that support children's developing understanding of numeracy and arithmetic Montessori approach to 2.1 Describe aspects of the sequential process by which the child develops their understanding of numeracy and arithmetic. developing the child's understanding of numeracy and arithmetic 2.2 Discuss how the numeracy and arithmetic activities contribute to children's learning Be able to apply Montessori approaches in 3.1 Demonstrate how to introduce activities that develop the child's understanding of numeracy and arithmetic developing the child's understanding of numeracy and arithmetic 3.2 Demonstrate how to design activities that develop the child's understanding of numeracy and arithmetic 3.3 Demonstrate how to plan activities that develop understanding of numeracy and arithmetic in a child who is in need of additional support Be able to evaluate numeracy provision in a Montessori early Evaluate practice for numeracy provision in a Montessori early years setting years setting
+Learning outcomes Assessment criteria The learner can: Assessor record eg page number and method 1.
+Understand the principles of the Montessori philosophy that 1.1 Describe the principle of the 'mathematical mind' in the context of Montessori education 1.2 Discuss the process by which the Montessori approach works to develop understanding in numeracy and arithmetic understanding of numeracy and arithmetic 1.3 Examine a range of strategies that support children's developing understanding of numeracy and arithmetic Montessori approach to developing the 2.1 Describe aspects of the sequential process by which the child develops their understanding of numeracy and arithmetic. of numeracy and arithmetic 2.2 Discuss how the numeracy and arithmetic activities contribute to children's learning approaches in 3.1 Demonstrate how to introduce activities which develop the child's understanding of numeracy and arithmetic understanding of 3.2 Demonstrate how to design activities that develop the child's understanding of numeracy and arithmetic numeracy and arithmetic 3.3 Demonstrate how to plan activities which develop understanding of numeracy and arithmetic in a child who is in need of additional support 4.1 Evaluate practice for numeracy provision in a Montessori early years setting